unitycatalog/unitycatalog/README.md

 ## APIs and Compatibility

-- Open API specification: The Unity Catalog Rest API is documented [here](api).
+- Open API specification: See the [Unity Catalog Rest API](https://docs.unitycatalog.io/swagger-docs/).
 - Compatibility and stability: The APIs are currently evolving and should not be assumed to be stable.

 ## Building Unity Catalog